Long-range frustration in minimal vertex cover problem on random graphs: Introduction

 \section{Introduction}

 A graph or a network \cite{Bollobas-2002, Boccaletti.etal-PhysRep-2006} is a simple language to describe the structure of interacted systems, which consists of vertices as their constituents and edges as interaction among constituents.
 A typical combinatorial optimization problem defined on a graph \cite{Pardalos.Du.Graham-2013-2e} focuses on finding a set of vertices or edges with a minimal or maximal cardinality, in which certain constraints on the set are satisfied.
-From the perspective of theoretical computer science, many combinatorial optimization problems are computationally hard \cite{Garey.Johnson-1979, Papadimitriou.Steiglitz-1998}, whose optimal solutions are buried in an exceedingly large space, and it takes an unreasonable time (for example, to the order of an exponential function of a problem size) to find them in the worst case.
+From the perspective of theoretical computer science, many combinatorial optimization problems are computationally hard \cite{Garey.Johnson-1979, Papadimitriou.Steiglitz-1998}, whose optimal solutions are buried in an exceedingly large solution space and it takes an unreasonable time (for example, to the order of an exponential function of a problem size) to find them in the worst case.
+For these hard optimization problems, both developing fast algorithms for their solution configurations on problem instances and constructing an analytical theory for their ground-state properties prove to be difficult tasks.
 A combinatorial optimization problem can be easily mapped to a statistical mechanics problem on a graph with discrete vertex states.
-Statistical physics-based methods, especially the spin-glass theory, provide analytical and algorithmic tools, such as the replica trick and cavity method \cite{Mezard.Parisi.Virasoro-1987, Nishimori-2001, Mezard.Montanari-2009, Zhou-2015}.
+Statistical physics-based methods, especially the spin-glass theory, provide analytical and algorithmic tools, such as the replica trick and the cavity method \cite{Mezard.Parisi.Virasoro-1987, Nishimori-2001, Mezard.Montanari-2009, Zhou-2015}.
 These approaches clarify the relation between the computational behavior of algorithms and the structural properties of solution space of underlying problems, and also develop fast message-passing algorithms on given graph instances.